-The equation describing the traveltime of a planar reflection in shot-receiver coordinates where x is the horizontal distance from the source to the receiver, z is the depth to the reflector under the source location, $\alpha$ is the dip direction of the plane, and $\phi$ is the dip of the plane.
+The equation describing the traveltime of a planar reflection in shot-receiver coordinates is where \mathbf{x} is the horizontal distance from the source to the receiver, z is the depth to the reflector under the source location, α is the dip direction of the plane, and φ is the dip of the plane.
 At the limit of z = 0, the operator solves for a co-planar direct arrival.
 Correlating data with a single master trace subtracts the time from the source to the master trace from each trace in a gather.
-Therefore, the forward modeling operator used in the inversion solves for the time to every receiver, and then subtracts the time, ts, to the master trace used for correlation.
+Therefore, the forward modeling operator used in the inversion solves for the time to every receiver, and then subtracts the time, t_s , to the master trace used for correlation.
 This calculates the time differences produced in a correlated panel.
-Subtracting ts in the forward modeling operator greatly diminishes the operator's sensitivity to the terms on the RHS involving depth.
-Also, large horizontal distance will result in the first term, x, to dominate the others.
+Subtracting t_s in the forward modeling operator greatly diminishes the operator's sensitivity to the terms on the RHS involving depth.
+Also, large horizontal distance will cause the first term, \mathbf{x}^2 , to dominate the others.
 The inversion technique used was a micro-genetic algorithm (Krishnakumar, 1989).
 The model space was defined as the ensemble: Average velocity through which the rays have passed, areal location of the source, and orientation angles and depth of the reflection plane.
-The best results were obtained using the l norm to evaluate the power of the data fitness function.
+The best results were obtained using the l^2 norm to evaluate the power of the data fitness function.